SeisComP/seiscomp/doc/base/glossary.rst

       Abbreviation for :term:`root mean square <root mean square (RMS)>`

    root mean square (RMS)
+      Also referred to as :term:`RMS`.
 A statistical measure of the magnitude of a varying quantity defined as

       .. math::